-Since April 2018, I am Assistant Professor at the Delft Center for Systems and Control at the Delft University of Technology in the Netherlands.
+Since May 2023, I am Associate Professor at the Delft Center for Systems and Control at the Delft University of Technology in the Netherlands.
+Before that, I was Assistant Professor in the same group from April 2018 until April 2023.
 I received my PhD from the Automatic Control group at Linköping University, Sweden.
 My supervisor was Prof. Thomas Schön from Uppsala University.
 My co-supervisors were Prof. Fredrik Gustafsson and Dr. Jeroen Hol.
 From January until March 2015 I went on a research visit to the Bayesian Methodology Group at Aalto University, Finland, cooperating with Dr. Simo Särkkä and Dr. Arno Solin.
 From March 2017 until March 2018 I was a Research Associate in the Machine Learning Group of the Computational and Biological Learning Lab at the University of Cambridge, working with Prof. Carl Rasmussen.
 Before starting as a PhD student, I received a M.Sc. in Applied Physics in Januari 2009 and a M.Sc. in Philosophy of Science, Technology and Society in June 2007 from the University of Twente, the Netherlands.
 Between Februari 2009 and July 2011 I worked as a research engineer at Xsens Technologies.
 My research interests lie in the fields of probabilistic modelling for sensor fusion, signal processing and machine learning.
 I am specifically interested in sensor fusion using inertial sensors and magnetometers.
 More information about my research can be found here.

 [April 2021] I am very happy and excited that I have been awarded an NWO Veni grant to work on sensor fusion for indoor localisation using the magnetic field!
 I am grateful about this opportunity and it'll be very exciting to work on this topic for the coming three years!